Philliec459/Calculate-Archie-Water-Saturations-after-Fine-Tuning-Electrical-Properties-to-Pickett-and-Buckles-Pl/README.md

 You can run this application by launching the Jupyter Notebool (*.ipynb file) and then running the entire file, or you can run the python .py file using the panel **Editor + Server** method with the following command line:

     panel serve interactive_Sw_Pickett_Buclkes_DepthPlot_ver4.py --show --autoreload

+There is also another way to run a .py file and that is the traditional method:

+    python pickett_real-time.py

+With the help from Marc at Panel we were able to solve this problem.
+This method was necessary for implementation in Geolog.

 >---
 >From Craig Phillips GitHub repositories: (https://github.com/Philliec459)